 Happy Husband, Happy Wife!

 I did want to mention that I have not seen my husband so happy in a very long time, these were the types of texts I was receiving from him while he was skiing on the mountain with my two sons.
 They have all outgrown this post-injury #SkiMom and no longer ski with me and my lack of abilities, but I am perfectly OK with that as I sip my hot cup of tea and enjoy my après ski by the fireplace in Tomboy Tavern.

-Telluride has been working hard to make it one of Colorado’s most eco friendly cities and currently has the solar project going on to turn the electric gondola into a purely solar powered gondola.
-The solar project (you can donate money for the gondola to be completely solar powered called the Green Gondola Project) is a sustainability project they current have going on.
-Once this happens, it will not need a lot of resources to keep it going.
+Telluride has been working hard to make it one of Colorado’s most eco-friendly cities and has a solar project going on to turn the electric gondola into a purely solar-powered gondola.
+The solar project – Green Gondola Project, is a sustainability project they currently have going on.

 Recommended Reading about Colorado: